 pps_extension_flag equal to 0 specifies that no pps_extension_data_flag syntax elements are present in the PPS RBSP syntax structure. pps_extension_flag equal to 1 specifies that there are pps_extension_data_flag syntax elements present in the PPS RBSP syntax structure.

 pps_extension_data_flag may have any value.
 Its presence and value do not affect decoder conformance to profiles specified in this version of this Specification.
 Decoders conforming to this version of this Specification shall ignore all pps_extension_data_flag syntax elements.

+Access unit delimiter RBSP semantics

+The access unit delimiter may be used to indicate the type of tile groups present in the coded pictures in the access unit containing the access unit delimiter NAL unit and to simplify the detection of the boundary between access units.
+There is no normative decoding process associated with the access unit delimiter.

+pic_type indicates that the tile_group_type values for all tile groups of the coded pictures in the access unit containing the access unit delimiter NAL unit are members of the set listed in Table 7-2 for the given value of pic_type.
+The value of pic_type shall be equal to 0, 1 or 2 in bitstreams conforming to this version of this Specification.
+Other values of pic_type are reserved for future use by ITU-T | ISO/IEC.
+Decoders conforming to this version of this Specification shall ignore reserved values of pic_type.